krakenly/krakenly/README.md

 ### Key difference from cloud-based AI

 Cloud AI services answer from their training data.
 Krakenly answers from **your data**.
-If the information isn't in your indexed files, it will tell you rather than making something up.
+If the information isn't in your indexed data, it will tell you rather than making something up.
 Plus, your data never leaves your machine.

 ## Components